jacobschellenberg/FFXI-EdenXI-MacOSInstallationGuide/README.md

 ![](_attachments/Pastedimage20240530103625.png)

 Change the window mode to `Windowed mode`
-> [!info] Note: Full Screen mode is not supported.
+> Note: Full Screen mode is not supported.

 ![](_attachments/Pastedimage20240530103653.png)